Nonsplit conics in the reduction of an arithmetic curve: Introduction

 To apply these results, we rely on standard results from the intersection theory of the reduction of curves, as discussed in \cite[Chapters~9-10]{Liu}.
 We obtain an upper bound on the Betti number of our intersection graph (which is related to, but different from the graphs discussed in \cite{Liu}) in terms of properties of components of the special fiber and their (arithmetic) genera.
 This is discussed in Section 4.

 The study of the Galois action on the intersection graph could be simplified in the special case where $K=\rr(\!(t)\!)$, because the absolute Galois group of $\rr$ has order $2$.
-In fact, our method is crucially inspired by an argument which we learned from J.~Van Geel, treating the case of an elliptic curve over $\rr(\!(t)\!)$ via the symmetry of its Kodeira type under complex conjugation.
+In fact, our method is crucially inspired by an argument which we learned from J.~Van Geel, treating the case of an elliptic curve over $\rr(\!(t)\!)$ via the symmetry of its Kodaira type under complex conjugation.

 We would like to express our gratitude to Jan~Van Geel for having inspired this work.
-We further wish to thank Eva~Bayer-Fluckiger, Jean-Louis~Colliot-Th\'el\`ene, Parul~Gupta, Qing~Liu, Gonzalo~Manzano Flores and Adrian~Wadsworth for various comments and suggestions which helped improving this article.
+We further wish to thank Eva~Bayer-Fluckiger, Jean-Louis~Colliot-Th\'el\`ene, Parul~Gupta, Qing~Liu, Gonzalo~Manzano Flores, Michel Matignon, Adrian~Wadsworth, Marco Zaninelli and to the anonymous referee for various comments and suggestions.